pmainguet/udemy-courses/Javascript/README.md

   * Good practice: for querySelector strings, create a variable that store all selectors, so a change in UI can be simply translated in JS code
   * Refactor controller to only have function and create an init function as a public method of the Appcontroller
 * Define Data Models (atomic item and data collections) through the use of objects
+* Write function as "Each function has its specific task" + DRY principle (Don't Repeat Yourself)

 # <a name="a"> A- JAVASCRIPT BASICS